Mahdi-Kriaa/food_sales_prediction/README.md

 The tuned decision tree model is better than the linear regression model but, considering the previous regression metrics from how the model performed, using it to make predictions about sales of a product in a specific store would not be a very reliable. in fact the error presented by the RMSE score cannot be ignored.

-## For Further Information

-For any additional questions, please contact:
-- Mahdi KRIAA
-- mahdikriaa@gmail.com